USEPA-Temp/CAERS/cef-web/README.md

 ```
 Unit tests can be categorized using JUnit `@Category` annotation.
 The categories and their hierarchy are in `TestCategories.java`.
 The categories are used
-in pom.xml in the Surefire plugin.
+in pom.xml in the Surefire plugin to segregate tests in maven profiles.

 Units test annotated with `@Category(TestCategories.FastTest.class)`
 are run by default; `mvn test`.